Children's Centres - frequently asked questions

 People’s Services within Cheshire West and Chester Council.
 Those

-who manage Centres are drawn from a range of disciplines, including
+who manage centres are drawn from a range of disciplines, including

-expertise within local networks of Centres.
+of expertise within local networks of centres.

-Each Centre has an ‘Advisory Group’, which supports the Centre management to make sure that services are developed and delivered to effectively improve outcomes for local children and their families.
+Each centre has an Advisory Board.
+The board supports the centre management to make sure that services are developed and delivered to effectively improve outcomes for local children and their families.
 These groups will include parents (who may also have their own forum), service providers and community representatives.

-Who are the key partnering agencies in Children’s Centre developments?
+Who are the key partnering agencies in children’s centre developments?

-In Cheshire West and Chester we are working closely with our health service partners (two Primary Care Trusts, a Mental Health Trust, and the various Hospital Trusts that serve the area), identifying how their services might be reshaped around Children’s Centre delivery.
+In Cheshire West and Chester we are working closely with our health service partners to identify how their services might be reshaped around children’s centre delivery.
 We work with our voluntary sector partners (some small local organisations, others national charities) to deliver family support.
-We work closely with FE Colleges and JobCentre Plus to create opportunities for parents to access training and education leading to employment.
-We seek to engage with all providers of integrated early years provision within a Children’s Centre footprint to work with them to help all children to achieve their early years outcomes.
+We work closely with further education colleges and Job Centre Plus to create opportunities for parents to access training and education leading to employment.
+We seek to engage with all providers of integrated early years provision within a children’s centre footprint to work with them to help all children to achieve their early years outcomes.